 Vein Treatments Using Lasers, Radiofrequency Waves and Chemicals

 Sclerotherapy is the standard treatment for small varicose veins and spider veins.
-Vascular surgeons inject a chemical irritant, known as a sclerosant, which collapses the diseased vein.
-In some cases, the clinician will use ultrasound imaging to ensure precision placement of the sclerosant.
+Vascular surgeons inject a chemical irritant known as a sclerosant, which collapses the diseased vein.
+In some cases, the clinician will use ultrasound imaging to ensure the precision placement of the sclerosant.

 Endovenous radiofrequency ablation is a minimally invasive procedure that uses the power of radiofrequency waves to collapse veins.
 During this vein treatment, vascular surgeons insert a thin flexible tube, known as a catheter, into the affected vein.
 The surgeon then delivers radiofrequency waves through the catheter into the vein.